Last updated on February 27th, 2017

 A lot of different wines can be paired with octopus, but I think the best pairing is a bright, zesty and crisp Albariño from Rías Baixas in Galicia, Spain.
 The varietal thrives in the drizzly corner of northwestern Spain.
 There is a minerality to Albariño that pairs perfectly with seafood.
 It’s crisp and refreshing, and it has a grapefruit acidity that pairs nicely with the olive oil-poached octopus.

 The best Albariños come from the Rias Baixas region, so start there when searching for wine at your local retailer.
-Some of the top wineries to look for are Santiago Ruiz, Bodegas Fillaboa, and Martin Codax.
+Here are a few you can find online: Martin Codax Albarino and Licia Albarino Do Rias Baixas.
 Of course, if you have a local wine expert that you trust, it’s always best to ask their opinion, because they are very familiar with their offerings.

 Extra Recipe Alert!